-Open house: What steps should the govt take to shelter homeless people in the biting cold?
+Open House: What steps should the govt take to shelter homeless people in the biting cold?

 Community measures to bolster support

 Over 45,000 people in Punjab are homeless and the actual number could be even higher.
 As the most freezing season of the year has started, the government seems to have no plan of action to protect the helpless.
 The railway stations and raen-baseras are overcrowded and many of the poor are still out on the streets facing harsh weather conditions without adequate resources and proper shelter.
 While the rich feel comfortable in their cosy quilts and mansions, these unfortunate souls shiver and fight for their lives.
 The government ought to act quickly before things get worse.
 The current situation demands urgent attention to provide relief to the homeless who are struggling to survive in the raen-baseras.
 The administration should take immediate steps to build more space in the raen-baseras to accommodate more people.
-They must also ensure that the raen-baseras have arrangements for proper food and warm clothing to protect the homeless from the harsh weather conditions.
-Besides, it’s crucial that the public also steps up support for the cause.
+They must also ensure that the raen-baseras are equipped with proper food and warm clothing to protect the homeless from the harsh weather conditions.
+Apart from the administration, it’s crucial that the public also steps up support for the cause.
 They can contribute by providing clothing to the homeless.

 Lakshit Jindal